smo0ths/StarfieldOPTI/README.md

 ###### Starfield FSR2 Bridge DLSS MOD is your friend preset_override.txt set to D

 ###### Increase fRenderResolutionSetting or monitor resolution till you are satified with the rasterization quality and your gpu isn't 100% usage all the time.

+###### negative fMipBiasOffset can help sharpen textures when upscaling/upsampling but will cause shimmering if not done right

 ---